 I am a retired primary care and public health physician and lifelong resident of Oregon.
-I am writing in support of SB 85, to ban further development of factory farms (Confined Animal Feeding Operations or CAFOs) in the state.
+I am writing in support of the original SB 85, to ban further development of factory farms (Confined Animal Feeding Operations or CAFOs) in the state.
 This bill is immensely important if we Oregonians are serious about addressing climate change, public health, animal welfare and environmental justice.
+And the current attempt to make the new regulations apply only to chicken farms is unconscionable.